antrea-io/antrea/docs/issue-management.md

 ## Issue and PR Triage Process

-When new issues or PRs are created, the MAINTAINERS must triage the issue to ensure the information is valid, complete, and properly categorized and prioritized.
+When new issues or PRs are created, the maintainers must triage the issue to ensure the information is valid, complete, and properly categorized and prioritized.